 Updating the register: 90-day updates vs annual confirmations

-Non-taxable trusts must update details within 90 days of becoming aware of a change.
-Taxable trusts often have annual confirmations by 31 January.
+Non-taxable trusts must update their TRS entry within 90 days of trustees becoming aware of any change to the registered information.
+Taxable trusts generally have annual confirmations due by 31 January, in addition to the 90-day update requirement for material changes.

-For help with agent steps and managing deadlines, see our agent guidance.
+For help with authorising agents and managing deadlines efficiently, see our agent guidance.

 What information you’ll need to register a trust

-We’ll keep this simple.
-Gather the right papers before you start the online process to avoid timeouts and repeated entries.
+We keep this straightforward.
+Gather the right documents before you start the online process to avoid session timeouts and having to re-enter information.

 Trust basics to have ready

-Trust details: name, creation date and whether it was set up as an express arrangement.
-HMRC also asks if there is a UK business relationship for non-UK cases and whether any UK land or property has been bought.
+Trust details: the trust name, date of creation, and whether it was set up as an express arrangement (most deliberately created trusts are).
+HMRC also asks whether there is a UK business relationship (relevant for non-UK trusts) and whether the trust has acquired UK land or property.

 Lead trustee — the main contact

-Organisations acting as lead trustee need their name, UTR, contact details and country of residence.
+Organisations acting as lead trustee need their name, UTR (if they have one), registered address, contact details and country of residence.

 Capturing beneficiaries